From Marie Vahl, Ock Pop Tok Merchandise Manager — part 1 of 2 on natural dyes:

-Recently I traveled with our own Master Weaver, Mrs. Davone, to Xieng Khouang, Khammouane and Bolikhamsay provinces to help enhance the skills and expand the product offerings in each location.
+Recently I traveled with our own Master Weaver, Mrs. Davone, to Xieng Khouang, Khammouane and Bolikhamsay provinces (thanks to the support of New Zealand Aid and the Asian Development Bank) to help enhance the skills and expand the product offerings in each location.
 We had 85 weavers from four villages, two Ock Pop Tok team members and one goal: share knowledge of natural dyes, tapestry and ikat weaving in rural Laos.

 Before the forage begins, we brainstorm.
 Often there are many more plants that we didn’t expect that can give lovely colours beyond our expectations.
 Sometimes we find that elders in the village can point to one we’ve never used before.
 Others may have been overlooked: as one woman in Xieng Khouang province noted, many of the plants she used to think of as weeds and spent time cutting down are actually useful and worth keeping in their village.
 This is the most exciting, because you never know what colour a green leaf will dye your fabric.
 With natural dyes, anything can happen!

 Little by little the women filter back to our chosen place in the shade — chopping, pounding and gossiping ensues.

 Just as many of the textiles in Laos reflect the ethnic group it comes from, natural dyes are a reflection of the region they are grown.
 Some parts of Laos are famous for their indigo, while others for their reds.

 Everyone has their favourite colour… here are 6 natural dyes found in Laos that we love: